REB60 Workshop: Adaptive and Multilevel Methods for Partial Differential Equations

 • Ludmil Zikatanov (Penn State University)

-• The 4-page Program Document (a PDF file) for the Workshop can be found [ here ].
+The 4-page Program Document (a PDF file) for the Workshop can be found [ here ].

-Location: The workshop will take place in a Lecture Hall in the AP&M Building on the UC San Diego Campus.
+The workshop will take place in a Lecture Hall in the AP&M Building on the UC San Diego Campus.
 This building houses both the Center for Computational Mathematics and the Department of Mathematics.
-Here are some maps:
+Maps, directions, and information about lodging, and other practical information can be found [ here ].

-Accommodation: Organizing committee: The CCoM Faculty and Postdocs
+The CCoM Faculty and Postdocs